 As the 2020-21 pandemic quarantined most of the world, Barnett continued working from home, planning various new projects for art commissions.
 Her studio is full of small models ready to be enlarged and fabricated in steel.
 Sculpture waxes sit in her cold box waiting to be taken to the Berkeley Bronze Foundry for future casting.
 Rarely idle, she feels fortunate to have an art studio and garden to keep her busy and inspired.

-The Barnett Sculpture Garden & Gallery will be open by individual appointment again soon.
-Go to "Contact Us" page to request a visit.
+The Barnett Sculpture Garden & Gallery is open by individual appointment.
+Go to "Contact Us" page to schedule a visit.